W Cultural Trek

 - Transportation for the duration of the tour starting on Day 1 and ending on the day you depart

-- Use of a day pack and trekking poles
+- Use of a backpack, sleeping bag, sleeping pad, tent & trekking poles

 - Emergency equipment including a company-issued first-aid kit and satellite phone